quark-engine/quark-engine/docs/source/quark_script.rst

 Let's use this `APK <https://github.com/oversecured/ovaa>`_ and the above APIs to show how Quark script find this vulnerability.

-First, we design a detection rule ``loadExternalCode.json`` to spot on behavior uses method createPackageContext.
-Then, we find the caller method who calls the createPackageContext.
-Finally, we check if  method checkSignatures is called in the caller method for verification.
+First, we design a detection rule ``loadExternalCode.json`` to spot on behavior uses method ``createPackageContext``.
+Then, we find the caller method who calls the ``createPackageContext``.
+Finally, we check if  method ``checkSignatures`` is called in the caller method for verification.

 Quark Scipt: CWE-94.py